DCC-EX/dcc-ex.github.io/docs/Automation/EX-RAIL intro.rst

       DONE

-Example 2: Automating Signals with turnouts
+Example 2: Automating Signals with Turnouts
 ===========================================
-By intercepting a turnout change its easy to automatically adjust signals or automatically switch a facing turnout.
-Use an ONTHROW or ONCLOSE keyword to detect a particular turnout change:
+By intercepting a turnout change command, it's easy to automatically adjust signals or automatically switch an adjacent facing turnout.
+Use an ``ONTHROW`` or ``ONCLOSE`` keyword to detect a particular turnout change:

 .. code-block::

-   ONTHROW(8)  // When turnout 8 is thrown
+   ONTHROW(8)  // When turnout 8 is thrown,
       THROW(9)  // must also throw the facing turnout RED(24)
       DELAY(20)